-Weeks et al. (1979) exposed male Sprague-Dawley rats (15/concentration) to air, 15, 48, or 260 ppm HCE (145, 465, or 2,517 mg/m, respectively; purity 99.8%) for 6 hours/day, 5 days/week for 6 weeks.
-Learned behavior endpoints evaluated using an avoidance latency task by measuring the time it took the rats to avoid foot shock by escaping into a safe compartment and unlearned behavior endpoints (spontaneous motor activity; evaluated by photobeam interruptions) were measured in the animals.
-The avoidance latency task was conducted prior to exposure, 1 day into exposure, after 3 weeks of exposure and after 6 weeks of exposure.
+Weeks et al. (1979) exposed male Sprague-Dawley rats (15/concentration) to air, 15, 48, or 260 ppm HCE (145, 465, or 2,517 mg/m3, respectively; purity 99.8%) for 6 hours/day, 5 days/week for 6 weeks.
+Learned behavior endpoints, evaluated using an avoidance latency task by measuring the time it took the rats to avoid foot shock by escaping into a safe compartment and unlearned behavior endpoints (spontaneous motor activity; evaluated by photobeam interruptions) were measured in the animals.
+The avoidance latency task was conducted prior to exposure, 1 day into exposure, after 3 weeks of exposure, and after 6 weeks of exposure.
 Spontaneous motor activity was tested after 3 and 6 weeks of exposure.

-Avoidance latency was slightly but not significantly increased in the 465 and 2,517 mg/m groups at 6 weeks (median 3.9 and 3.3 seconds, respectively) compared with control (median 2.2 seconds).
-Spontaneous motor activity counts were slightly, but not significantly increased in the HCE-treated rats (mean $\pm$ SD): 231 $\pm$ 77 for 145 mg/m, 183 $\pm$ 109 for 465 mg/m, and 201 $\pm$ 102 for 2,517 mg/m, compared with control rats (163 $\pm$ 74).
+Avoidance latency was increased in the 465 and 2,517 mg/m $^3$ groups at 6 weeks (median 3.9 and 3.3 seconds, respectively) compared with control (median 2.2 seconds).
+Spontaneous motor activity counts were also increased in the HCE-treated rats (mean $\pm$ SD): 231 $\pm$ 77 for 145 mg/m $^3$ , 183 $\pm$ 109 for 465 mg/m $^3$ , and 201 $\pm$ 102 for 2,517 mg/m $^3$ , compared with control rats (163 $\pm$ 74).
+Neither of these differences were satisfically significant.
 Weeks et al. (1979) concluded that the rats did not display obvious signs of behavioral toxicity.
-However, tremors and a ruffled pelt were noted in a separate experiment in male and female rats exposed to 2,517 mg/m HCE during the fourth week of exposure.
-Tremors and lack of grooming are indicators of neurobehavioral effects (Kulig et al., 1996).
+However, tremors and a ruffled pelt were noted in a separate experiment in male and female rats exposed to 2,517 mg/m $^3$ HCE during the fourth week of exposure.
+Tremors are indicators of neurobehavioral effects and lack of grooming could also be interpreted as an indicator of behavioral toxicity (Kulig et al., 1996).
 The investigators sacrificed the rats 12 weeks after the last exposure and reported that all measurable changes (e.g., brain histopathology, body weights) were comparable to controls.

-Weeks et al. (1979) also exposed 22 pregnant Sprague-Dawley rats/concentration and 4 beagle dogs/concentration to 145, 465, and 2,517 mg/m HCE by inhalation.
-Rat dams in the 2,517 mg/m group displayed tremors during GDs 12-16.
-Dogs in the 2,517 mg/m exposure group developed tremors, ataxia, hypersalivation, and displayed severe head bobbing, facial muscular fasciculations, and held their eyelids closed during exposure.
+Weeks et al. (1979) also exposed 22 pregnant Sprague-Dawley rats/concentration and 4 Beagle dogs/concentration to 145, 465, and 2,517 mg/m3 HCE by inhalation.
+Rat dams in the 2,517 mg/m3 group displayed tremors during GDs 12-16, although the authors did not provide any quantitative data.
+Dogs in the 2,517 mg/m3 exposure group developed tremors, ataxia, hypersalivation, and displayed severe head bobbing, facial muscular fasciculations, and held their eyelids closed during exposure.
 One dog experienced convulsions and died within 5 hours after initial exposure.
 The surviving dogs exhibited less severe symptoms during exposure, but recovered overnight after removal from exposure.